Or, "What the hell is so special about an eclipse, anyway?"

 Seeing a total eclipse is completely different from seeing a 99% partial

 eclipse.
-It's like an orgasm: if you think that you've probably had one, then
+It's like an orgasm: if you think that you might've had one,

 Eclipse Effects: